kshenouda/HTML-CSS-JavaScript-Projects/README.md

-# Quiz Game
+# HTML, CSS, and JavaScript Projects

-I built this Quiz Game using HTML, CSS, and JavaScript
+This is a collection of projects built using HTML, CSS, and JavaScript.
+Inspired by Codesistency's video "HTML, CSS & JavaScript Full Course - Build 15 Projects" (https://www.youtube.com/watch?v=kAiX0itnonM)